ggerganov/ggerganov.github.io/_posts/2019-11-03-lottery-check.markdown

 see if they were ever played.
 The archive contains data starting from 1958 until today (the data is from the [official lottery site](http://www.toto.bg/statistika/6x49)).

-**Note:** *this page opens a web-socket connection to a [remote server of mine](http://85.90.246.132:5003) in order to fetch an up-to-date lottery archive.
-Unfortunately, I'm too lazy to deal with SSL ceritificates, so currently the connection is over non-secure web-sockets.
-This triggers "content blocked" browser warnings - sorry :(*

 [Source code](https://github.com/ggerganov/toto-check)